AshleyYakeley/NixVirt/README.md

 ### `homeModules.default`

-The same, as a Home Manager module, except that the default connection is `"qemu:///session"`.
+The same as above, as a Home Manager module, except:

+* The default connection is `"qemu:///session"`.

+* `virtualisation.libvirtd.enable` must already be switched on in NixOS.

 ### `apps.x86_64-linux.virtdeclare`